Ed Godfrey: 30 Minutes news magazine show

 Godfrey created the 30 Minutes news magazine show at KHOU and served as the show's producer.
 The emphasis was on news, not infotainment.

 In 1969, the fifth episode was an in-depth look at the financial difficulties that had forced the Houston Independent School District to end kindergarten classes.
-The episode also featured a look at the "Moon Lab" at the University of Houston which had ben set up to study lunar samples from the Moon's surface that were scheduled to arrive later that July.
+The episode also featured a look at the "Moon Lab" at the University of Houston which had been set up to study lunar samples from the Moon's surface that were scheduled to arrive later that July.

 The seventh episode featured film footage of the 1900 Galveston hurricane produced by Thomas Edison and suggested the 8,000 dead (at that time the worst natural disaster in America) might be overshadowed by the then current drought in Houston.
 The episode asked if drought would become a recurrent problem for Houston residents.

 An end-of-the-year episode which aired on December 23, 1969, featured 30 Minutes host Ron Stone showcasing "the most meaningful events" in Houston's history, then "the US south's largest city".
 The episode featured an interview with CBS News' Walter Cronkite who pointed out what he felt "was the most significant single happening during the 'Sixties".
 According to Godfrey, "a great amount of archive Channel 11 (KHOU) film will be used in... this decade-ending program".
 Other episodes addressed topical issues of the day, including Houston's then current teen drug abuse and Houston's substandard housing.